microfrontends-compendium/main/README.md

 ## <a name="file-structure">File structure</a>
-|- ADR      ---> contains all the ADR files.
+|- ADR      ---> contains all the ADR files.<br>
-|- docs     ---> Contains a lor of information about microfrontends.
+|- docs     ---> Contains a lot of information about microfrontends.
 These are articles grabbed from the web and converted into pdf for an easy lecture

 ## <a name="Screenshots">Screenshots</a>
 TODO